 Could we summon the chutzpah (& genius) of Christo, who died May, 2020 to partially wrap a fire tower with a soft screen?
 The visitor could get some exercise climbing the tower, take a breather to gaze at the view and then some indie films inspired by water, fire, earth, air.

-I love presenting films by artists created on paths less traveled, the lava fields of Iceland, the salt dunes of Chile.
+Dance films are often created on paths less traveled, from the lava fields of Iceland, the salt dunes of Chile, to deserted buildings.
 I always jump at the chance to show films where one least expects them.
 The National Endowment for the Arts sponsored Dance on Camera’s Portals: Floating Cinema, our event on Prospect Park lake.
 On a moonlit night, we rear-projected dance films on a screen, shaped like an eye, attached to the end of a swimming raft.

 Everybody dance now should be NYC’s motto for re-vitalization.
 Scratch that.
 Biden & Harris motto for recovery.
 Not long ago, you could dance any hour of the day and night in NYC.
 Time to give restaurants and clubs a tax break to present live music and dance across the country; offer period dancing in the parks (every period — 1980s, 1880s, 1780s…).
 Bring back recess to let kids jump and run!

 Ralph Lee knew how to jostle minds and hearts.
 The imaginative puppet maker brought an inclusive, organic mindset to his Halloween parade in the 1970–80s.
 Recall his giant spider climbing the tower of Jefferson Market Library.
 Assigned to a fire escape to dance with my friends in his demon-vowel costumes, I know first-hand that his Ralph’s parade transported us into a magical/mystical pagan ritual.